squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 === MinGW ===
 Sponsorship from iCelero produced a working [[Squid-3.2]] and [[Squid-3.3]].
 Unfortunately the product and sponsorship dropped before the final stages of this work could be cleaned up for GPL release.

-As of [[Squid-3.4]] the latest confirmed detail is that:
+As of [[Squid-3.5]] the latest confirmed detail is that:
  * (./) ./configure script has been updated such that special options are no longer required.
- * there remain some significant build errors in the SSPI helpers
  * missing shared socket support available in Vista and later.
 Necessary for SMP workers.
- * missing full Windows OIO support.
-Alternative to Unix AIO disk I/O functionality.
  * {X} those executables which do now build, still appear not to execute and produce no identifiable reason for the failure.

 AmosJeffries is attempting to achieve a cross-compiled build utilizing Mingw64 build environment on Debian, with occasional native MinGW environment builds for confirmation of changes.
 As this is spare-time work progress is slow.
+{{{
+# Debian Packages Required:
+#
+# g++
+#       provides GCC base compiler.
+GCC 4.9.1 or later required.
+#
+# mingw-w64
+#       provides GCC cross-compiler.
+GCC 4.9.1 or later required.
+#
+# mingw-w64-tools
+#       provides pkg-config and other build-time tools used by autoconf
+#

+./configure \
+        --host=i686-w64-mingw32 \
+        CXXFLAGS="-DWINVER=0x601 -D_WIN32_WINNT=0x601" \
+        CFLAGS="-DWINVER=0x601 -D_WIN32_WINNT=0x601" \
+        BUILDCXX="g++" \
+        BUILDCXXFLAGS="-DFOO" \
+        --enable-build-info="Windows (MinGW cross-build)"
+}}}

 There also appears to be some work done by Joe Pelaez Jorge (https://code.launchpad.net/~joelpelaez/squid/win32).

+Once a successful build is achieved there are additional wishlist items that also need to be sorted out:

+ * Separate Windows AIOPS logics from Unix AIO logics.
+The two are currently mashed together where they should be in separate conditionally built library modules.
+ * Windows OIO support.
+Alternative to Unix AIO and AIOPS disk I/O functionality.
+ * Building an installer

 === Cygwin ===
 There have been unconfirmed reports from some users of building up to [[Squid-3.3]] successfully and producing a usable executable.